Textbook/Part 2/Chapter 6

 • Rupture or impending rupture: Hemothorax, periaortic hematoma, rapidly expanding false lumen

-• Refractory hypertension: Despite optimal medical therapy with multiple agents
+• Refractory hypertension: Despite optimal medical therapy (OMT) with multiple agents

 • Refractory pain: Persistent severe back/chest pain suggesting ongoing dissection